GP-Stanley/tech264-docker-kubernetes/docker.md.md

 # Tuesday Code-Along, 05/11
 * Open Git Bash window.
 * `docker --help`: to help you with Docker commands.
-* What Docker images you already have: `docker images`
+* Check what Docker images you already have: `docker images`
+  * The output is the headings of the columns.
     * repository, tag, image id, created, size.

 ![alt text](./dk-images/image-1.png)